Background: Dulles International Airport

 Four submissions came from public interest organizations and advocates: the Air Line Pilots Association (ALPA), the Center for Policy and Advanced Computing Foundation (CPAC), aviation advocate Mitchell Berger, and Eden Blue (environmental sustainability focus).
 These submissions raised important stakeholder concerns about labor, public interest, and environmental implications of airport modernization.

 ALPA's submission focused on labor protections and pilot working conditions.
-ALPA expressed concern that airport privatization could lead to changes in operating procedures, crew scheduling, or other operational characteristics that affect pilot working conditions or safety.
+ALPA expressed concern that airport privatization could lead to changes in operating procedures, crew scheduling, or other operational characteristics affecting pilot working conditions or safety.
 ALPA advocated for labor protections and worker continuity in any privatization transaction.
-This submission is important because pilots are a critical airport stakeholder, and ALPA's support (or opposition) could influence political viability of any P3 transaction.
+This submission is important because pilots are airport stakeholders whose concerns affect project viability and labor relations.
+ALPA's support (or opposition) could influence political acceptance of any P3 transaction.
 The submission did not oppose privatization per se, but advocated for union protections in any deal structure.

 CPAC Foundation's submission focused on public interest and transparency concerns, advocating for open public process in any Dulles decision-making and warning against privatization structures that would limit public oversight of airport operations or finances.
 The submission reflects concern that private P3 operators have less public accountability than public authorities, potentially limiting transparency and public input on operational decisions.
 This is a legitimate concern; private concessionaires are not subject to the same Open Records or Open Meetings requirements as public agencies.
 However, concession agreements and operational standards can address these concerns through contractual requirements for transparency.